CiscoDevNet/esxi-auto-installer/README.md

 Here is an example of a bad route in the %pre section.
 ![Kickstart Log](doc_images/kickstartlog.png)

+### PXE Install: Which MAC address do I enter?
+Your servers often have multiple NICs, each with one or more MAC addresses.\
+The MAC address you add to Auto-Installer should be the MAC address of the NIC that will become your ESXi Mgmt Interface.
+This card to be configured to PXE Boot.

+### PXE Install: After submitting a job to ESXi Auto-Installer, nothing happens to my server.
+Unlike the OOB install methods like CIMC, when using the PXE Installation method you must reboot the host yourself.
+In PXE Installs, Auto-Installer passively waits for the DHCP request from the host when the host attempts to PXE boot.

+### PXE Install: My ESXi host is in a install-reboot loop.
+If PXE is the first boot option in the BIOS, you server will continually pickup the PXE reinstall command from the Auto-Installer.
+Workaround: In BIOS, set the PXE boot option below your primary boot drive.
+If you don't have an OS, the boot drive will be skipped the first time.
+This allows Auto-Installer to run over PXE and then the system will boot to it's primary drive.
+If there is a pre-existing OS, use a one-time boot option, or manually catch the BIOS boot prompt menu and select PXE.\
+**NOTE**: This issue will be fixed in an upcoming release.

+### PXE Install: My ESXi host is on a different subnet, can I still use the PXE install method?
+On it's own, a DHCP broadcast only works on the local layer-2 subnet.
+However, routers/gateways have a feature called `IP Helper` or `DHCP Relay`.
+This feature can forward the DHCP request from a host in one subnet to a DHCP server in another subnet.
+If you configure this feature on the subnet where your host is located with the IP address of your ESXi Auto-Installer, Auto-Installer will be able to install into any host on that subnet.

+### PXE Install: My host does not PXE boot even though Auto-Installer is in the same subnet.
+Routers/gateways have a feature called `IP Helper` or `DHCP Relay`.
+If this is configured on the local subnet some multilayer switches will not broadcast the DHCP request onto the local subnet.\
+Workaround: Add ESXi Auto-Installer to the list of IP Helper or DHCP Relay addresses.
+Or remove the IP Helper/DHCP Relay feature all together.

+### PXE Install: My ESXi Mgmt interface is on a trunked port with VLAN tagging.
+Can I use Auto-Installer?
+For physical hosts, if you need VLAN tagging on your ESXi Mgmt Interface, you can configure your VLAN Trunk with a Native VLAN.
+If you set the Native VLAN to the ESXi Mgmt Interfaces VLAN, then the ESXi Mgmt Interface will operate without a VLAN tag (while still permitting tagging for other VLANs).\
+This allows DHCP broadcasts to work during the PXE boot phase so Auto-Installer will work.\
+Native VLAN is configured on the switch interface that your ESXi Mgmt Interface is plugged into.
+So you may need support from your network team.\
+If you have a VLAN Trunk, but do not use Native VLAN, generally you cannot use Auto-Installer PXE installations.
+This is because most NIC cards do not support VLAN tagging during the PXE boot phase.
+However, some more advanced cards do support VLAN tagging at boot time.
+If so, you have to configure the card for VLAN tagging in your servers BIOS or Out-Of-Band-Management.\
+\
+For Virtual Nested ESXi hosts, as long as you are not trunking down to the VM, you can place Auto-Installer in a portgroup with the same VLAN tag and it will work.

+### CIMC Install: My server reboots, but does not install ESXi.
+ESXi Auto-Installer mounts the ESXi ISO to your Cisco server via IMC.
+But after it reboots your server, it's up to the server's boot order to decide whether or not the server will boot off the Virtual DVD Drive.
+Your Cisco server's Boot Order can be set to 'basic mode' or 'advanced mode'.\
+If the server is in 'basic mode', ensure that CDROM boot option is near the top, usually before the HDD and PXE boot options.\
+If the server is in 'advanced mode', you want VMEDIA to be near the top.
+You can also use the 'one time boot' option to boot to VMEDIA if it is not near the top.

 ### Using the Static Routes feature causes my installation to fail.
 Currently, the static routes feature is not meant for routes related to the management IP address after the ESXi host is installed.
 It's designed to help with certain storage connectivity issues that can come up during the ESXi installation process.